Mermade/shins/README.md

 	* `node shins.js --customcss` or
 	* `node shins.js --inline` or
     * `node shins.js --unsafe`
-* To check locally: `node arapaho` and browse to [localhost:4567](http://localhost:4567) - changes to your source `.html.md` files will automatically be picked up and re-rendered
+* To check locally: `node arapaho` and browse to [localhost:4567](http://localhost:4567) - changes to your source `.html.md` files and the `source/includes` directory will automatically be picked up and re-rendered
 * Add, commit and push
 * Then (in your fork) press this button